dahuatechnologies/dahuatechnologies/README.md

 ---

-**A 3D visualization of artificial intelligence morphogenesis 3D Bust Face**
+**A 3D visualization of artificial intelligence face morphogenesis**

 ---